XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Protocol Overview ¶

-Function Positioning and Scope
+Functional Positioning and Scope

-I. Protocol Foundation Specifications ¶
+I. Protocol Basic Specification ¶

 1.1 Underlying Communication Protocol¶